-After eating dry German cereal all weekend, I decided to bake some of it into cookies.
-Since it’s almost identical to Special K, I looked for recipes using that.
+After eating dry German cereal all weekend (my grocery store was selling it and I’m still not sure why), I decided to bake some of it into cookies.
+Since this German “Multi-Fit” seems almost identical to Special K, I looked for recipes for Special K Cookies.
 This is the one I settled on and the cookies are pretty good.
 They’re the thick, chewy, hearty cookies you can really sink your teeth into.
 The coconut makes them special.
 If you try them, let me know.

 Special K Coconut Chocolate Chip Cookies Adapted from this one

 1 cup plus 1 T. (135 grams) all purpose flour**

 1 stick (114 grams) unsalted butter, room temperature

 1/2 cup (100 grams) lightly packed brown sugar

 1 large egg